Persistent Homology with Selective Rips complexes detects geodesic circles: Detection of geodesic circles

-holds with the following conditions: \begin{itemize} \item the diameter of each singular simplex $\Delta_j$ is less than $|\alpha|/3$; \item $L_\alpha$ and $L_i$ are $(|\alpha|/3)$-samples of $\alpha$ and $\beta_i$ correspondingly; \item each close $(|\alpha|/3)$-sample above contains three points on the corresponding loop, that divide the loop into three parts of the same length.
+holds in the second chain group of $\Rips(X,|\alpha|/3)$ with the following declarations and conditions: \begin{itemize} \item the diameter of each singular simplex $\Delta_j$ is less than $|\alpha|/3$; \item each singular $2$-simplex $\Delta_j$ also represents the $2$-simplex in $\Rips(X,|\alpha|/3)$ determined by its vertices (and the inherited orientation). \item $L_\alpha$ and $L_i$ are $(|\alpha|/3)$-samples of $\alpha$ and $\beta_i$ correspondingly; \item each close $(|\alpha|/3)$-sample above contains three points on the corresponding loop, that divide the loop into three parts of the same length.
 We call these points equidistant points and keep in mind that the ``equidistance'' refers to the length of the loop $\a$ or $\b_i$ between them. \end{itemize}